The Univalence Principle: Diagram theories by example

 with a new sort $E$ interpreted by a type family $(ME(x,y))_{x,y:MX}$.
 Now uniqueness can be expressed as

-When adding equality in this way, we always include axioms making it an equivalence relation, and moreover a congruence for all the other predicates.
+When adding equality in this way, we always include axioms making it an equivalence relation, and moreover a \defemph{congruence} for all the other predicates.
+By a congruence for a family of predicates, we mean an equivalence relation that is compatible with the predicates, i.e., such that if $E(x,y)$ then $x$ and $y$ are interchangeable in any place of any of the predicates.
 In the case of pointed sets this means, again using the two abbreviations introduced above,

-Of course, in an arbitrary structure for the extended signature, the relation $E$ may not actually be interpreted by equality; if it is, one calls the structure \emph{standard}.\footnote{With reference to ``identity of indiscernibles'' from \cref{sec:uf-intro}, standard equality amounts to adding haecceities into the structure explicitly.} We will see later on that standardness, along with ``homotopy level'' requirements such as that $MX$ is a set and each $MP(x)$ is a proposition, will follow automatically from our notion of univalence for structures.\footnote{Makkai, working in a set-theoretic framework, equipped each signature with a collection of top-level sorts regarded as ``relations'', and required that in any model the corresponding sets were propositions.}
+Of course, in an arbitrary structure for the extended signature, the relation $E$ may not actually be interpreted by equality; if it is, one calls the structure \emph{standard}.\footnote{With reference to ``identity of indiscernibles'' from \cref{sec:uf-intro}, standard equality amounts to adding haecceities into the structure explicitly.} We will see in \cref{sec:indisc-univ-folds} (particularly \cref{eg:ht2-univalence}) that standardness, along with ``homotopy level'' requirements such as that $X$ is a set and each $P(x)$ is a proposition, will follow automatically from our notion of univalence for structures.\footnote{Makkai, working in a set-theoretic framework, equipped each signature with a collection of top-level sorts regarded as ``relations'', and required that in any model the corresponding sets were propositions.}